LiNK Study space

 Interlibrary Loans (ILL)

 Mid-State and Lakeland University faculty, staff and students are eligible to borrow items through ILL.
-ILL service provides access to materials that are not available at any Mid-State LiNK location.
+ILL service provides access to materials that are not available at any Mid-State Academic Learning Center location.
 Mid-State uses WISCAT as our primary source for ILLs.
 There is no cost to use ILL.
 The library borrower is responsible for lost or damaged items.
 Delivery time varies depending in the availability of the materials and the location of the lending library.
 Requested items may arrive between 7-14 days after the request has been placed.
 The requester will be notified via email or phone.

 Search for and request academic resources by clicking on the campus location that you would like to pick up your requested materials.